The Young Fresh Fellows and the Minus 5

 Scott McCaughey's bizarre melodic genius was the brain behind the Young Fresh Fellows demented rock'n'roll with irresistible hooks The Fabulous Sounds Of The Pacific Northwest (1984). halfway between the Kinks and XTC eventually achieved the elegant, surreal power-pop of It's Low Beat Time (1992) The Men Who Loved Music (1987) was still very eclectic, but focused more coherently on black music.
 Scott McCaughey also formed Minus 5 in 1993 as a side project, recruiting the the Posies' songwriter team of Jon Auer and Ken Stringfellow, as well as R.E.M.'s Pete Buck on bass.
 On their debut, Old Liquidator (1994), they indulge in effervescent strings plucking, angelic synthesizers, West Coast-ian multi-part vocal harmonies, lilting piano figures, epic organ swirls, atmospheric guitar twangs and joyful guitar jangles.

-(Translated by Paolo Degregorio)
+(Translated from my original Italian text by Paolo Degregorio)

 Noone else during the 80s managed to interpret the tradition of Rock music with the same authority and liveliness as the Young Fresh Fellows.
 They first emerged with the so-called North Western "nice wave", that during the first half of the 80s proposed a "well-mannered" alternative to the roughness of punk, but they soon became liberated from any formal scene and started forging records whose main objective seemed to be to make fun of the whole history of Rock music.